cofoundry-cms/Cofoundry.Docs/src/User Areas/Controlling Access.md

 Access to CMS pages and directories can be configured in the Admin Panel by clicking on the **Access Control** button on an individual page or directory screen.
 It's possible for rule configuration to get complicated, but typically you'd only ever have a single rule set on a parent directory or individual page.

 In the example screen below there is a single rule applied to the parent directory of the page which restricts access only to users in the "Member" user area.
-If the user is not logged into the member user area then the user is redirected to the member login page.
+If the user is not signed into the member user area then the user is redirected to the member sign in page.

 ![The page access editor in the admin panel](images/page-access-editor-modal.png)